Monday, November 05, 2018

 Hiking out Via the Hay Meadow Trail

-We returned to the Troll Falls trail and rather than return straight back down the trail to the parking lot, we decided to do the Hay Meadow extension (which adds maybe a half kilometre at the very most.)
+Return to the Troll Falls trail and rather than return straight back down the trail to the parking lot, you have the option of making a loop by returning on the Hay Meadow extension (which adds maybe a half kilometre at the very most.)

 Hay Meadow and the Kananaskis River